Romanhessec/federated-learning-medical-images/README.md

     - use gRPC to send updates from Medical Units to Aggregator;
     - use gRPC to send general model updates from Aggregator to Medical Units;
 6. Implement federated aggregation logic in Aggregator;
+7. Stress/Negative test
+    - find ways to network-stress the environment;
+    - distribute data unequally and test performance;